YU-LIN-LIN/ESL_final_project/README.md

 # ESL_final_project

+### This project's main funtion is sorting.
 ### Under riscv-vp platfrm, this repositary will cover two folder, sw and vp, which represents to software part and hardware part respectively.

 ## Construct riscv-vp platform
 In /vp folder,  using the following instructions to build riscv-vp platform.